2017-2018 Academic Year

 No one is allowed on the school grounds or in the school building to solicit or to request signatures for a petition unless authorized by the Pastor and/or Principal.

 The ultimate goal of discipline at St. John’s is to teach students to become effective modifiers of their own behavior.
-Good order and self-discipline is expected.
+Good order and self-discipline are expected.
 The classroom teacher is responsible for developing age appropriate rules, rewards, and consequences, which are clearly conveyed to students verbally and in writing.
 Emphasis will be placed on positive values rather than negative.
 A disciplined person consistently reflects correct attitudes and respect for the rights of others.
 For the individual’s own good, and for the good of the nation, the school will aim at producing disciplined citizens.
 Students must be intent on mastering subject matter, and this is best accomplished in an atmosphere conditioned by discipline.
 Every student and parent will be held accountable for any disorderly conduct in school, on the school’s entire campus (includes church, parking lots and playgrounds), or at any school function.
 A grade-level discipline policy will be read and signed by parents and students.

 Students remain St. John’s students at all times, on and off campus, and their behavior reflects on themselves and the school.
 A student will be held accountable for behaviors that are detrimental to the reputation of St. John’s School.
 Parents also have a responsibility to St. John’s School and are expected to maintain positive behavior and a cooperative relationship with the school and its employees.
 If parents fail to support this relationship, their child may be removed from the school.